IncinerateZ/IIJS/README.md

 # Snake Project

-The snake project requires the front-end to be hosted, and for multiplayer the server to be hosted seperately.
+The snake project for a university class requires the front-end to be hosted, and for multiplayer the server to be hosted seperately.

 ## Setting Up